Wheelchair Van, Handicap Accessible Vehicle Funding For Disabled Veterans!

 Auto Allowance Grant

-Eligible service connected disabled veterans can receive $21,488.29 to use toward the purchase of a wheelchair-accessible vehicle.
+Eligible service connected disabled veterans can receive $21,488.29 to use toward the purchase of a handicap accessible vehicle.
 The grant must be submitted on form 4502 and approved by the VA.
 The grant gets paid directly to the seller of the vehicle.

 Automobile Adaptive Equipment Program

-Eligible service connected disabled veterans can receive equipment and training to help with entry, exit, and/or operation of a motor vehicle.
-Qualifying equipment includes vehicle wheelchair lifts, lowered floor minivans, mobility seating, driving hand controls, digital driving systems, wheelchair restraints, and much more.
+Eligible service connected disabled veterans can receive mobility equipment and training to help with entry, exit and/or operation of a motor vehicle.
+Qualifying equipment includes vehicle wheelchair lifts, scooter lifts, lowered floor wheelchair vans, mobility seating, driving hand controls, digital driving control systems, wheelchair restraints, and much more.

 Non-Service-Connected Van Modifications Program

 Not a service connected disabled veteran?
-Programs still exist that may be able to help.
-Eligible non-service connected disabled veterans can receive non-operational equipment to aid in the entry and exit of a van.
+Programs still exist that may be able to help!
+Eligible non-service connected disabled veterans can receive non-operational equipment to aid in the entry and exit of a vehicle.
 Equipment is not issued under the Automobile Adaptive Equipment Program because it is categorized as medical, but does exist.